2017 Solo at Leitrim Sculpture Centre

 Implicit in my work is the idea that water is an element deserving much greater consideration than it is currently given.
-I think that the manner in which water is regarded and mistreated in the self-destructive techno rational society and our relationship with the spirituality that is intrinsic to natural phenomena.
 My work explores water memory and waters’ potential.
 I use methods of serial dilution in order to release the stories and potential from the waters.
 I wish to open up the landscape to different ways of interpretation and exploration of ways of being – there are multiple and competing interpretations afloat in the world.

 My water remedy work has transformative powers, which subvert determined physical structures by inviting a growing